Professor Julian Naglik

 Biography

-As well as being a patent holder, Professor Naglik is an academic editor for numerous journals and has received awards from King's College London, the German Mycological Society, Heinz Maurer-Prize award, and the German Society for Hygiene and Microbiology.
-He is also an Honorary Member of the British Society of Medical Mycology.
+His discovery of candidalysin has been recognised as a seminal advance in microbiology and has transformed the field of Candida pathogenesis.
+Candidalysin is patented in the USA and Europe.
+His research has been supported by the Wellcome Trust, Medical Research Council (MRC), Biotechnology & Biological Sciences Research Council (BBSRC), and National Institutes of Health (NIH).
+He has been an associate or academic editor for several journals and has received research awards from King's College London, the German Mycological Society, Heinz Maurer-Prize, and the German Society for Hygiene and Microbiology.
+In 2015, he became an Honorary Member of the British Society of Medical Mycology.

 Research